Bitcoin isn’t an investment scheme.

 Bitcoin on the other hand does not require any central authority to govern it.
 No one central authority can print out as many Bitcoins as they like, or to electronically duplicate and add more zeros behind.

-It has a maximum supply of ~21 million Bitcoins, a limit written into the code that governs the entire system.
+It has a fixed supply of ~21 million Bitcoins, a limit written into the code that governs the entire system.
 It does not need a central figure like a bank to verify whether a transaction is valid or invalid because it has cryptography built-in to secure the code.
 No one can ever hack into the Bitcoin code.

 Now if you’ve read that Bitcoin was hacked, it was the exchanges that hold the currency that were being hacked.

-Now just imagine a central place like a bank holding all the money in the world, would they become a target for crooks?Yes they certainly would.
-Heck, banks get robbed all the time.
+Now just imagine a central place like a bank holding all the money in the world, would they become a target for crooks?

 So at the end of the day, limited supply and limitless demand accelerates the price of Bitcoin.
 HODLing and the cap limit of 21million continue to keep the supply low and that in turn drives up the value of Bitcoins in the long run.